 - Lack of early voting

-- Excuse requirements for absentee voting; no in-person absentee voting
+- Excuse requirements for absentee voting or no in-person absentee voting

 - No permanent absentee voting register